 - F8: Move backward in the command history to commands matching the current command.
 This is useful if you want to type part of a command you’ve used several times and then scroll back in your history to find the exact command you want to repeat.

 - Ctrl+C: Abort the current line you’re typing or a command that is currently executing.
+Note that this command only aborts a line you’re typing if you have no text selected.
+If you do have text selected, it copies the text instead.

 And that’s about it.
 If you use the Command Prompt a lot, you’ll find a lot of these keyboard shortcuts really useful for saving you some time and potentially mistyped commands.
 Even if you use the Command Prompt only on occasion, learning a few basic shortcuts for getting around more easily is worth your while.